Goldcrowns/olyster-cli/README.md

 # ⚡ Olyster CLI and Agent

 🚀 **An open-source, terminal-based AI agent and multi-model powerhouse.**
 Control your terminal, analyze codebases, ask questions, or change models instantly—all without leaving your command line.
-Powered by Gemini and Groq.

 > *Why constantly switch between a browser and a heavy IDE code assistant when you have an incredibly fast and lightweight AI agent and a full-scale web platform living in your terminal?* 🛠️🌐